Actinium-project/lnd/docs/INSTALL.md

-Once all of the above is complete, and you've confirmed `bitcoind` is fully updated with the latest blocks on testnet, run the command below to launch `lnd` with `bitcoind` as your backend (as with `bitcoind`, you can create an `lnd.conf` to save these options, more info on that is described further below):
+Once all of the above is complete, and you've confirmed `bitcoind` is fully updated with the latest blocks on testnet, run the command below to launch `lnd` with `bitcoind` as your backend (as with `bitcoind`, you can create an `acmd.conf` to save these options, more info on that is described further below):

 ```